-3.3.
-Stakeholders
+5.3 Stakeholders

 MDC is a stakeholder as they were appointed by the MTF after its inception to initially act on their behalf and in general oversee their activities.
-MDC are involved with appointing some of the committee members of MTF and supporting them in their plans and aspirations.
+MDC is involved with appointing some of the committee members of MTF and supporting them in their plans and aspirations.